Bernard-Yang/MMSci_Table/README.md

 # MMSci Dataset Collection

 The MMSci dataset collection consists of three complementary datasets designed for scientific multimodal table understanding and reasoning: MMSci-Pre, MMSci-Ins, and MMSci-Eval.
+For the image data, plesea refer to the Huggingface.

 ## Dataset Summary